bbartling/open-fdd/README.md

 ### Future Considerations
  Explore additional features and enhancements as the project evolves.
  - [ ] Explore additional features and enhancements as the project evolves.
+ - [ ] Develop a comprehensive guide on a github.io website (or other?) for defining fault parameters, including error thresholds and other critical settings.

 ## Contribute